fls-bioinformatics-core/auto_process_ngs/docs/source/output/barcode_analysis.rst

-Barcode analysis reports
+Barcode Analysis Reports
 ========================

-Index sequence (aka barcode) analysis is run as part of the :doc:`auto_process make_fastqs <../using/make_fastqs>` command (for standard sequencing runs); it can also be run as a separate operation using the
-:doc:`auto_process.py analyse_barcodes <commands_analyse_barcodes>`
+The demultiplexing stage of processing assigns reads to different samples by matching the index sequence (aka "barcode index") of each read against the reference index sequence for the samples, as defined in the input ``SampleSheet.csv`` file.
+Reads which cannot be matched against any sample are assigned to the "undetermined" category.

+Typically the percentage of these undetermined reads should be low compared to the total number of reads.
+However in cases where demultiplexing hasn't worked well, the number of undetermined reads may be unusually high (typically corresponding with an unexpectedly low number of reads assigned to one or more samples).
+This can happen artifically because of errors in the sample sheet, or because of errors in the sequencing.

-command.
-It can be useful for diagnosing and understanding various problems with the demultiplexing, for example if there are errors in the sample sheet resulting in low or zero reads being assigned to one or more samples.
+In these cases the barcode analysis report can be useful for diagnosing and understanding various problems with the demultiplexing, by identifying the following issues:

-Barcode anlysis can identify the following issues:

  * **Underrepresented and missing samples**: samples which have extremely low (underrepresented) or zero (missing) numbers of